The capital of the United Arab Emirates is a peaceful yet extraordinary city to visit. Yes, I’m talking about Abu Dhabi.

 (Image source: Inspirock)

 Qasr Al Hosn is the oldest stone building in Abu Dhabi.
-The building was originally built in the 1700’s as watchtower, and was then further expanded to become the home of the ruling Sheikh.
+The building was originally built in the 1700s as a watchtower and was then further expanded to become the home of the ruling Sheikh.

 Nowadays, you can visit the fort and take a tour of the museum inside, where you’ll be able to learn about the city’s history via a permanent exhibition.
 If you’re there during the beginning of the year, you can attend a cultural festival that’s held annually, also called Qasr Al Hosn.
 The festival lasts eleven days and is open to the public.